Apple will finally kill off iTunes in MacOS Catalina

 The news comes as software and services take on even greater importance for Apple.
-The company still sells millions ofevery quarter, but .
+The company still sells millions of iPhones every quarter, but sales aren't soaring like they used to.
 People are holding onto their devices for longer, which makes it important to give them services that get them paying monthly.
 Apple has made augmented reality, mobile payments, streaming music and other key area focuses over the past couple of years.

 Expectations of the demise of iTunes swirled late last week Bloomberg reported the software would be replaced by a trio of new apps for the Mac.
 9to5Mac shared leaked screenshots of what those apps might look like.